test-kitchen/test-kitchen/docs/content/docs/reference/glossary.md

 : a freely available hypervisor from Oracle

 VMware Fusion
-: a for-pay hypervisor from VMware exclusively for macOS/OS X
+: a for-pay hypervisor from VMware exclusively for macOS

 VMware Workstation
 : a for-pay hypervisor from VMware for Linux and Windows